 Brisbane Songwriting student Jade Mills went along to listen to his advice and she let us in on a few tips that she learnt along the way!

 What do we want out of the songs we write?

 Some of the best advice that Pat relayed to us during his session was highlighting the overall goal of writing lyrics, being 'The goal as a songwriter is to make people feel what you are feeling.’

-Now that we know this is the most important thing about why we write lyrics, how do we accomplish it?
-Well how do you build a house?
+Now that we understand the key factor behind why we write lyrics, the next question is how do we accomplish it?
+Well, how do you build a house?
 Tools!

 How many lines we have in our verse, chorus or bridge.
 If this is an even number the section is stable.
 If it is uneven the section is unstable.